-I smiled, turning to the window, to the sun and clouds of the pending storm as assurance we were not underground.
+I smiled, I almost laughed.
+I pointed out the window at the sun and clouds of the pending storm as assurance we were not underground.
 But Catherine was quite serious.
 Mponda, who was seated to my left, nodded, saying, “This is a serious question.
 You need to answer it.”

 I said, “I apologize.
-Please, ask your question again.”
+Can you please repeat your question.”

 She made the shape of a ball with her hands and asked, “Do we live on top of the ball or inside it?”

-Then I realized, and I didn’t know if I should laugh or cry–she believed we live inside a celestial sphere–an ancient concept in which the Sun, Moon, planets, and stars are all traversed in one ore more spheres made of an unknown substance, the entire universe contained in a very small ball.
+Now I didn’t know if I should laugh or cry, but I realized that she was talking about celestial spheres—an ancient concept in which the Sun, Moon, planets, and stars are all reside on multiple sphere of some unknown substance, that the entire universe is contained in a very small ball.

 I confirmed that we do in fact live “on the ball” and that the Earth is in orbit around the sun, and that our sun orbits the center of our galaxy.
-She nodded, showing obvious relief and then went on to ask questions about how we predict the weather and if she could learn to be an airplane pilot.
+And she was relieved. and then went on to ask questions about how we predict the weather and if she could grow up to an airplane pilot.

 I later interviewed a geography teacher who having looked through a telescope for the first time a year earlier, saw the moons of Jupiter in the eyepiece.
 He recognized that they were in orbit, like the Earth around the Sun.
 It was then that he realized we live outside of the Earth, not inside it.